engeir/stowfiles/INSTALLED-mac.md

-i translator: Easy translation of strings in LaTeX i trimspaces: Trim spaces around an argument or within a macro i tufte-latex: Document classes inspired by the work of Edward Tufte i ucs: Extended UTF-8 input encoding support for LaTeX i ulem: Package for underlining i unicode-data: Unicode data and loaders for TeX i unicode-math: Unicode mathematics support for XeTeX and LuaTeX i uniquecounter: Provides unlimited unique counter
+i translator: Easy translation of strings in LaTeX i trimspaces: Trim spaces around an argument or within a macro i tufte-latex: Document classes inspired by the work of Edward Tufte i type1cm: Arbitrary size font selection in LaTeX i ucs: Extended UTF-8 input encoding support for LaTeX i ulem: Package for underlining i underscore: Control the behaviour of "_" in text i unicode-data: Unicode data and loaders for TeX i unicode-math: Unicode mathematics support for XeTeX and LuaTeX i uniquecounter: Provides unlimited unique counter